tb0yd/rails_starter/README.md

 Tyler's best practices for Ruby on Rails development with Cursor, codified in a starter Rails app that includes a comprehensive guide called [Tyler's Guide to Writing Rails Apps That Outlive Empires](TYLERSGUIDE.md).

 I recently got into developing with Cursor and decided to create my own concise, complete guide to feed into the model as context.
+The guidelines are informed by my 15+-year career in Ruby on Rails development.
+They do not reflect the consensus of the Ruby on Rails community.

+This is an ongoing project focused on Rails development with AI.
 Sharing in case others find it useful.

-You may not agree with these guidelines - that's ok!
-Fork the project and do it your way.
-Let me know if you do!
-I'd love to read it.

 ## 🎯 Purpose